 Price: Free / Up to $9.99

 WatchMaker is a DIY watch face.
 It competes directly with similar apps like Facer.
-You’ll have plenty of tools to make your own Android Wear Watch Faces.
+You’ll have plenty of tools to make your own Wear OS watch faces.
 Additionally, you can fork out for the pro version and get access to over 20,000 community-made watch faces.
-You can nab even more for free on the app’s Google+ page.
 It’s not as in-depth as some watch face makers, but you can still get creative and have some fun.
 You’ll get some of it for free and the rest when you fork out $3.99.

-If we missed any of the best Android Wear watch faces, tell us about them in the comments.
+If we missed any of the best Wear OS watch faces, tell us about them in the comments.
 You can also click here to check out our latest Android app and game lists.